helloflask/bootstrap-flask/docs/advanced.rst

 `Bootswatch <https://bootswatch.com>`_ is a collection of free and open source themes for Bootstrap.
 If you are using ``bootstrap.load_css()`` to include
 Bootstrap resources.
 Then you can set Bootswatch theme with configuration variable ``BOOTSTRAP_BOOTSWATCH_THEME``.

-The available theme names are: 'cerulean', 'cosmo', 'cyborg', 'darkly', 'default', 'flatly', 'journal', 'litera', 'lumen', 'lux', 'materia', 'minty', 'pulse', 'sandstone', 'simplex', 'sketchy', 'slate', 'solar', 'spacelab', 'superhero', 'united', 'yeti'.
+The available theme names are: 'cerulean', 'cosmo', 'cyborg', 'darkly', 'flatly', 'journal', 'litera', 'lumen', 'lux', 'materia', 'minty', 'pulse', 'sandstone', 'simplex', 'sketchy', 'slate', 'solar', 'spacelab', 'superhero', 'united', 'yeti'.